eduardoloz/eduardoloz/README.md

 # Eduardo Lozano's ABOUTME
 I'm Eduardo Lozano, I am a Simons Stem Scholar and an aspiring computer scientist.
-I want to prusue academic research and learn how to problem solve
+I want to prusue academic research and learn how to problem solve.
+I have interests in systems, modeling, and machine learning.
+Haven't currently done much with them, but I intend on learning a lot!

 ---
 ### My Organizations